HireWheel/odata-mysql/README.md

 # OData to MySQL

-A CLI tool for downloading from an OData server into a MySQL database
+A CLI tool for downloading from an OData server into a MySQL database.

+This tool was developed for working with specific datasets provided by various government agencies, and as such, features have only been added as needed.
+Pull requests with new features are welcome; please be sure to follow the coding style already used in the existing code and to keep your commit history relatively clean and orderly.

 Basic help information (explanation of all the flags) can be found by running: